 To check the weather and historic climate for Verona, see our Verona Weather and Climate Charts.

 Verona Arena - Roman era Arena in which modern performances are still held.
-See above for how to get tickets.
+See below for how to get tickets to performances.
 You can also visit inside the arena, best done with a Verona Card, since €6 is a bit steep for what you'll see.
 Get your Verona Card at the Arena ticket office and start from there.
 You'll pay €10 for a day of free museums and local buses, €15 for three days.

 Verona Castle - Very interesting place to walk around in.
 Museum has a ton of religious art, which can get tedious after a while, but entrance allows you to walk the ramparts and even over the Castel Vecchio bridge, which is a magnet for buskers, just the ticket for that romantic interlude you crave in Verona.